Protecting Your Social Media Presence

-Facebook allows us to stay in touch with family and friends.
-There are a few important security settings to check and change for a more secure experience:
+There are a few important security settings to enable for a more secure, social networking experience:

 - Login notifications (also known as unrecognized login alerts) are a great way to identify attempted compromises to your Facebook profile.
-When accessing your profile, Facebook checks for the presence of a “cookie” on your computer that identifies the browser.
-This double checks that it is one that you have accessed your account is on before.
+When accessing your profile, Facebook checks for the presence of a “cookie” on your device.
 If the cookie is absent or incorrect, Facebook asks if the information should be saved and will send a text or email.
 Login notifications are a great way to keep track of your account.
 If you receive a login notification and you did not initiate the login, you should immediately change your password and follow the Facebook community guidelines for what to do next.
 Note, you can also setup two-factor authentication.
 This is the most secure protocol for your account.
 You will login using your password as well as a code sent via text message to your phone.

 - Set your Facebook post audience to friends only.
 You might even want to create a custom list and put some of your acquaintances in a group so they are excluded from viewing your posts.